Terrier Dogs

 About the Skye Terrier

-The Skye Terrier is a large terrier dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Skye Terrier is an excellent choice for first-time dog owners.
+The Skye Terrier is a medium terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Skye Terrier is an excellent choice for first-time dog owners.
 Typically standing 9 to 10 inches tall at the shoulder and weighing 25 to 40 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Skye Terrier brings a distinct combination of traits that sets it apart.
 The Skye Terrier has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Skye Terrier loves being close to its people and forms strong bonds with every member of the household.